 Ingredients

-- 3 tablespoons butter room temperature
+- 10 tablespoons butter

 Instructions

-- Pour into prepared pan and let cool.
-Place it in the fridge for at least an hour.
-Cut into 1-inch squares.
+- Pour into the prepared pan and let cool.

 Comments & Reviews